Yamato-Security/hayabusa/README-English.md

 Hayabusa is not intended to be a replacement for tools like [Evtx Explorer](https://ericzimmerman.github.io/#!index.md) or [Event Log Explorer](https://eventlogxp.com/) for more deep-dive analysis but is intended for letting analysts get 80% of their work done in 20% of the time.

 # About the development
- First inspired by the [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) Windows event log analyzer, we started in 2020 porting it over to Rust for the [RustyBlue](https://github.com/Yamato-Security/RustyBlue) project, then created sigma-like flexible detection signatures written in YAML, and then added a backend to sigma to support converting sigma rules into our hayabusa rule format.
+ First inspired by the [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) Windows event log analyzer, we started in 2020 porting it over to Rust for the [RustyBlue](https://github.com/Yamato-Security/RustyBlue) project, then created sigma-like flexible detection signatures written in YML, and then added a backend to sigma to support converting sigma rules into our hayabusa rule format.

 # Screenshots
 ## Startup: